York, England

 Ready To go farther afield?
 Take advantage of the city’s excellent transportation links to visit the stunning Yorkshire countryside and the coast, or zip to London or Edinburgh by train in two-and-a-half hours or less.

 Your program also includes IFSA excursions and activities—all with no extra fees.
-Possibilities include a theater performance in London’s West End, a cooking contest in the tent made famous by the Great British Bake Off, and a visit to Darcy’s Pemberly—really Chatsworth House—from the Pride and Prejudice film production.
+Possibilities include a West End theater performance, a session in the famous The Great British Bake Off tent, and exploring below ground with a former coal miner in Wales.

 Details at a Glance